 Discover the first people who inhabited the forests.
-The Batwa people learn about their day to day life as they perform through songs, story telling and dances.
+Visit the Batwa people learn about their day to day life as they perform through songs, storytelling and dances.
 Explore the culture heritage of the people how they cherish their lives near the forests and also enjoy a forest trail to learn more about the community and the Batwa people.

 Resting at Bunyonyi Lake and Lake Mutanda

-After your gorilla trekking one can relax and rest at Lake Bunyonyi after the body is exhausted .especially for people who trek in Nkuringo, Buhoma sector Lake Bunyonyi can be one of the magnificent site not to miss out.
+After your gorilla trekking one can relax and rest at Lake Bunyonyi after the body is exhausted.
+Especially for people who trek in Nkuringo and Buhoma sector, Lake Bunyonyi can be one of the magnificent sites not to miss out.

 Accommodation and lodges

-All the sectors of Bwindi have an impressive luxury lodges ranging from luxury, midrange and budget as well as restaurants, craft stalls and many more when you’re on Gorilla trekking the lodges will be your home away from home addition to your unforgettable trip.
+All the sectors of Bwindi have an impressive luxury lodges/ accommodation ranging from luxury, mid-range and budget as well as restaurants, craft stalls and many more when you’re on Gorilla trekking the lodges will be your home away from home addition to your unforgettable trip.